aws-observability/amp-eks-iam/README.md

 -region          AWS region of the EKS cluster.
 ```

-By default, amp-eks-iam creates the role and the priviledges for the
+By default, amp-eks-iam creates the role and the privileges for the
 "prometheus" Kubernetes namespace and service account.
 You can specify your own
 namespaces and service accounts.
 For example, if you are deploying Grafana Agent
 as explained [in this article](https://aws.amazon.com/blogs/opensource/configuring-grafana-cloud-agent-for-amazon-managed-service-for-prometheus/),